+We acknowledge the generosity of parents and carers who volunteered to provide a variety of opportunities to engage in the school community events.
 The parent body is actively involved and consulted on events and happenings in the school and continues to be very engaged in activities at St Columba's.
-In 2023, the St Columba's parent body voted to transition from the long-standing P&F Association model, to the new Parent Engagement Group (PEG) Model.
+In 2024, the St Columba's parent body transitioned to the Parent Engagement Group (PEG) Model.
 It was felt that this new model offers benefits for our school and importantly is a better fit for our parents and carers to continue to be actively involved in their child/children's education going forward.
 Meetings are held each term and provide a forum for parents and carers to provide input and requests for an educational component they would like to see presented.

-Occasions, such as Catholic Schools Week, Mother's and Father's Days, Sporting Carnivals, Musicals and School Assemblies, are always well supported, thanks to the openness and encouragement provided by the school, as well as the desire of the parents and caregivers to be involved in school activities.
+Occasions, such as Catholic Schools Week, Mother's and Father's Days, Sporting Carnivals and School Assemblies, are always well supported, thanks to the openness and encouragement provided by the school, as well as the desire of the parents and caregivers to be involved in school activities.